 Physical Restraint by School Personnel Sample Clauses

 Physical Restraint by School Personnel.
 Physical restraint refers to restricting a student’s ability to freely move his or her torso, arms, legs, or head.
 The term physical restraint does not include a physical escort, such as temporary touching of the arm or other body part for the purpose of inducing a student who is acting out to walk to a safe location.
-Physical restraint by school personnel is used in accordance with Virginia Board of Education policies and guidelines on seclusion and restraint and related local school board policies.
+Physical restraint by school personnel is used in accordance with the Regulations Governing the Use of Seclusion and Restraint in Public Elementary and Secondary Schools in Virginia (8VAC20-750), and related local school board policies.
 Every effort should be made by school personnel to prevent the need for the use of restraint.
 Physical restraint should not be used except by school personnel trained in the use of physical restraint as required by the school division.
-School personnel should act to de-escalate situations that are causing, or have the potential to cause, disruptions to the school environment and/or are violations of the student code of conduct.
+School personnel should act to de-escalate situations that are causing, or have the potential to cause, disruptions to the school environment and/or are violations of the student code of conduct where appropriate.
 If physical intervention is necessary, the action shall be reported promptly to the school administrator and the rationale for the action shall be fully documented.

 AutoNDA by SimpleDocs